United States Military Enlistment Standards

 - Applicants need to be medically capable of performing duties without aggravation of existing physical defects or medical conditions.

 - If you have a specific medical condition and are not sure whether it disqualifies you from enlisting, or have questions about any of the other requirements to join the armed services, seek guidance from your recruiting officer.
-Your questions will be answered by a military medical professional at MEPS.
+A military medical professional will answer your questions at MEPS.

 Service in the military is a competitive job environment.
 The U.S. military is not a profession of last resorts for those with no other option.